David C. Levy records

 |Board of Overseers, 1975-1987

-Minutes and additional documentation generated by the Parsons Board of Overseers will be found in the Parsons' Records of Oversight (PC.01.01.01).
+Minutes and additional documentation generated by the Parsons Board of Overseers will be found in the Parsons School of Design governance collection (PC.01.01.01).

 |Board of Trustees, 1952-1974